tarockey/azure-debug-relay/README.md

 If everything works as it's supposed to, you will hit a breakpoint in your local Visual Studio Code.

-## Azure Debug Relay Python API
+## Azure Debugging Relay Python API

-`remote_server_demo.py` shows how you can use Azure Debug Relay (azure-debug-relay package) with your code.
+`remote_server_demo.py` shows how you can use Azure Debugging Relay (azure-debug-relay package) with your code.

 **azdebugrelay** module contains DebugRelay class that install and launches Azure Relay Bridge: